Learn, work, live and play Pio proud!

 Give input on future LGBTIQ&Ally services!
 Thanks to everyone who attended our 2/2016 Town Hall and provided input on how DU can better serve, and reference, our communities.
 COULDN'T ATTEND?
 Please REVIEW the slideshow (PDF) and feedback (PDF), AND SHARE your thoughts via a brief survey.

-Faculty/Instructors: Please email us brief blurbs on your Fall LGBTIQ&A-related courses.
+Faculty/Instructors: Please email us brief blurbs on your upcoming LGBTIQ&A-related courses.
 Check past list on Resources tab for info we need.

-Students: We list a number of local and national LGBTIQ&A scholarships on our Resources tab.
+Students: We list a number of local and national SCHOLARSHIPS on our Resources tab.

 Use the link at right to subscribe to our weekly Qdigest enewsletter, to have all the latest campus and community info delivered to you...